 Overview.
-OMIDRIA is approved by the FDA for use during cataract surgery or IOL replacement to maintain pupil size by preventing intraoperative missis (pupil constriction) and to reduce postoperative ocular pain.
-Outside of the U.S., we have received approval from the EC to market OMIDRIA in the European Economic Area, or EEA, for use during cataract surgery and other IOL replacement procedures for maintenance of intraoperative mydriasis (pupil dilation), prevention of intraoperative missis and reduction of acute postoperative ocular pain.
+OMIDRIA is approved by the FDA for use during cataract surgery or IOL replacement to maintain pupil size by preventing intraoperative miosis (pupil constriction) and to reduce postoperative ocular pain.
+Outside of the U.S., we have received approval from the EC to market OMIDRIA in the European Economic Area, or EEA, for use during cataract surgery and other IOL replacement procedures for maintenance of intraoperative mydriasis (pupil dilation), prevention of intraoperative miosis and reduction of acute postoperative ocular pain.
 OMIDRIA is a proprietary drug product containing two active pharmaceutical ingredients, or APIs: ketorolac, an anti-inflammatory agent, and phenylephrine, a mydriatic, or pupil dilating, agent.
 Cataract and other lens replacement surgery involves replacement of the original lens of the eye with an artificial intraocular lens.
 These procedures are typically performed to replace a lens opacified by a cataract and/or to correct a refractive error.
 OMIDRIA is added to standard irrigation solution used during cataract and lens replacement surgery and is delivered intracamerally, or within the anterior chamber of the eye, to the site of the surgical trauma throughout the procedure.
-Preventing pupil constriction is essential for these procedures and, if missis occurs, the risk of damaging structures within the eye and other complications increases, as does the operating time required to perform the procedure.
+Preventing pupil constriction is essential for these procedures and, if miosis occurs, the risk of damaging structures within the eye and other complications increases, as does the operating time required to perform the procedure.

 United States.
 We launched OMIDRIA in the U.S. in the second quarter of 2015 and sell OMIDRIA primarily through wholesalers which, in turn, sell to ASCs and hospitals.
 CMS, the federal agency responsible for administering the Medicare program, granted transitional pass-through reimbursement status for OMIDRIA in 2014, effective from January 1, 2015 through December 31, 2017.
 Pass-through status allows for separate payment (i.e., outside the packaged payment rate for the surgical procedure) under Medicare Part B. In March 2018, the Consolidated Appropriations Act of 2018, or the Appropriations Act, was signed into law.
 The Appropriations Act includes a provision by which Congress extended pass-through reimbursement status for a small number of drugs, including OMIDRIA, used during procedures performed on Medicare Part B fee-for-service patients for an additional two years, running from October 1, 2018 until October 1, 2020.
 We also continue to pursue permanent separate reimbursement for OMIDRIA.
 In the recently released 2019 final rule for CMS' outpatient prospective payment system, or OPPS, CMS indicated that, in the ASC setting, it will separately pay for non-opioid drugs used during surgery that have an FDA-approved indication for postoperative pain relief payment and are currently packaged with the procedure in calendar year 2019.
-Although OMIDRIA is not specifically named because it currently users.
-The OPPS Final Rule also states that CMS will consider in future rule-making a policy that pays separately for drugs used during cataract surgery that have an FDA-approved indication.
-We are continuing to confirm these beliefs and to pursue other avenues of permanent separate payment trade surgery be believe that OMIDRIA meets this definition.
-We are continuing to confirm these beliefs and to pursue other avenues of permanent separate payment or similar reimbursement for OMIDRIA beyond September 30, 2020, but can provide no assurance that these efforts will be successful.
-We also continue to pursue expansion o
+Although OMIDRIA is not specifically named because it currently is paid separately, we believe that OMIDRIA meets this definition and would qualify for separate payment this provision if it is continued in subsequent years.
+The OPPS Final Rule also states that CMS will consider in future rule-making a policy that pays separately for drugs used during cataract surgery that have an FDA-approved indication to address postoperative issues.
+We believe that OMIDRIA also meets this definition.
+We are continuing to confirm these beliefs and to pursue other avenues of permanent separate payment or similar reimbursement for OMIDRIA beyond September 30, 2020, but can provide no assurance th